 That said, most Airbnb’s here are still expensive.
 There are some budget options if you book early though so if you can plan ahead you’ll save a lot of money.

 If you can’t find a budget Airbnb, camping or sleeping on a boat is your next best option.

 If you’re on a tight budget, I wouldn’t recommend visiting the islands alone.
-It’s much better to go with a friend so you can split costs (specifically accommodation costs).
-Sharing Airbnb or hotel expenses will make this a much more budget-friendly destination.
+It’s much better to go with a friend so you can split accommodation costs.

 On the plus side, everyone on the islands is friendly and welcoming.
 The locals often invite you into their homes, give you rides, contact friends on other islands, and make you part of their family.
 One night while Couchsurfing, our host got his friend Hamish to give us a ride back home since our host was working.
 We ended up stopping along the way so Hamish could treat us to dinner.

 There was also Oggie, who offered us a spot on his boat if we needed a place to crash; Kirby, who drove us around for a day; and Dan, who took us out on his boat for a sail.

 It’s a small community on these islands, and once you are “in” with a couple of people, they will do what they can to connect you to their friends on other islands and find you places to stay.
 I was impressed and amazed at how welcoming they were to strangers.

 Hitchhike – Taxi prices, regulated by the government, are exorbitant (rides start at $15 USD!).
 If you aren’t careful, you can easily spend upwards of $30-40 USD a day getting around.